timductive/tims.io/_posts/2019-05-23-thoughts-on-being-an-engineering-director.md

 - management

 ---
-# Thoughts on being an Engineering Director
+Recently, I've been reflecting on my last few years in an Engineering Director role and how I would define the role today.
+Here are a few things I had to learn, mostly the hard way, by screwing it up at first.

 ### 1. Communicate Simply Based on your Audience